AjaxSelectButtonGames/EO_LogViewer/README.md

 - Auto-refresh to update chat logs when the file is modified.
 - Display total experience gained from system messages.
 - Copy all messages from a sender to the clipboard.
+- Import old chatlogs into one single chat log
+- Graph for top 10 NPC kills

 ## Installation